Brian Andreas

+Per a 2019 divorce decree in Iowa, Andreas no longer holds any rights to his art and writing before September 2012.

 Background

 Andreas was born in 1956 in Iowa City and grew up in Chicago, Illinois.
 He graduated from Luther College in Decorah, Iowa, in 1979 with a BA in Theater and English.
 He went on to receive his MFA in Fiber and Mixed Media in 1992 from the John F. Kennedy University in Orinda, California, where he focused on Fiber, with an emphasis on story as the fiber of human community.
-It was during 1992-1993, in conjunction with the Graduate School of Arts and Consciousness at JFK University, that he coordinated an early Internet experiment in collaborative storytelling called the Hall of Whispers.
+It was during 1992–1993, in conjunction with the Graduate School of Arts and Consciousness at JFK University, that he coordinated an early Internet experiment in collaborative storytelling called the Hall of Whispers.

 Hall of Whispers

 Andreas set out to ask people to share stories about their experience of being alive, using the Internet of the early 1990s.
 Of this experiment, he wrote:

 "Hall of Whispers takes its name from an ancient Babylonian myth of a specially constructed room in one of the ziggurats (stepped pyramids), in which the walls were so highly polished that a whisper would stay alive forever.
 I have an image of the electronic networks whispering ceaselessly with the voices of our times.

 "The form of the project is deceptively simple ... to create a situation ... where we could join each other around a technological campfire ... to create a virtual community using an ancient fundamental of community-making: shared stories ... a council model for understanding our world ... that it is in the sharing that greater wisdom evolves.
 Finally, in a turbulent world, it is easy to lose sight of the small beauties and moments of grace that occur constantly around us.
 I wanted Hall of Whispers to give voice to that side of ourselves that recognizes that this is as much a time of renewal as it is a time of decay."

-Using the nascent Internet as well as fax, phone and standard mail, Skye ultimately gathered more than 4,000 stories from around the world.
+Using the nascent Internet as well as fax, phone and standard mail, Andreas ultimately gathered more than 4,000 stories from around the world.